Renormalization for autonomous nearly incompressible BV vector fields in 2D: Introduction and notation

+In Section \ref{s:new-one} we present Ambrosio's Superposition Principle.
+By this Principle, the measure $\rho(t, \cdot)\L^2$ (where $\rho$ is a nonnegative bounded solution of the continuity equation \eqref{eq:rho_cont}) can be represented as an \emph{image} of some probability measure $\eta$ on the space of curves $C([0,T];\R^2)$ (concentrated on the solutions of the ODE $\gamma^\prime = b(\gamma)$) under the evaluation map $e_t \colon \gamma \mapsto \gamma(t)$:

-The \textit{first part} (presented in Sections \ref{s:new-one}-\ref{S_matching_prop}) is based on a local argument, which is a generalization of the argument from the case when the density $\rho$ is steady \cite{BG}.
-In this case, since $\dive (\rho b)=0$, there exists a Lipschitz \emph{Hamiltonian} $H\colon \T^2 \to \R$ such that
+Using this Theorem, we construct a suitable partition of the plane and we reduce our problem \emph{locally} to the case when the density $\rho$ is steady, which has been studied in \cite{BG}.
+In this case, since $\dive (\rho b)=0$, there exists a Lipschitz \emph{Hamiltonian} $H\colon \R^2 \to \R$ such that